YottaDB/YDBDoc/GTMAdminOps/dse.rst

 *-N[ULL_SUBSCRIPTS]=value*

-Controls whether YottaDB/GT.M accepts null subscripts in database keys.
+Controls whether YottaDB accepts null subscripts in database keys.

 * value can either be T[RUE], F[ALSE], ALWAYS, NEVER, or EXISTING.
 See GDE chapter for more information on these values of null_subscript.
-* Prohibiting null subscripts can restrict access to existing data and cause YottaDB/GT.M to report errors.
+* Prohibiting null subscripts can restrict access to existing data and cause YottaDB to report errors.
 * The default value is never.
 * DSE cannot change the null subscript collation order.
 Instead, use GDE to change the null subscript collation order, MUPIP EXTRACT the current content, MUPIP CREATE the database file(s) with the updated collation and MUPIP LOAD the content.